AWS Snowball vs. Snowcone: Use Cases & an Alternative

 • Transparent Selective Sync (TSS): TSS lets you download and sync files on demand.
 For example, you can easily browse objects stored in S3 (or any S3-compatible storage) as files, select individual files, and download, partially download, or sync them.
 Thanks to the granular control provided by TSS, you can ensure there’s no unnecessary data transferred off-network or across regions.

-Lastly, Resilio Connect enables you to provide people in your organization with low-latency access to the data they need, regardless of where that data is stored.
+Lastly, Resilio Platform enables you to provide people in your organization with low-latency access to the data they need, regardless of where that data is stored.
 As you can see below, this is done through a simple interface that operates much like Microsoft OneDrive, making it very easy to navigate for most users.

 How to select the "Always keep on this device" option.